Information & Communication Technology

 responsibility of the countries themselves.
 However, e-leadership

-seminars and training could be arranged at regional or national level by
+seminars and trainings could be arranged at regional or national level by

-NAM CSSTC in cooperation with the countries concerned.
+NAM CSSTC in cooperation with the respective countries.
 The feasibility

 of finding low priced computers for electronic tele-centres in the rural